Norwegian cuisine: Cheese

 Cheese is still extremely popular in Norway, though the variety of traditional products available and commonly in use is severely reduced.
 Norvegia is a common yellow cheese (produced since the 1890s) as is Jarlsberg cheese which is also known as a Norwegian export (produced since the 1850s).
 The sweet brunost (lit. brown cheese; not a true cheese, but rather caramelized lactose from goat milk or a mix of goat and/or cow milk) is very popular in cooking and with bread.
-More sophisticated, traditional, or strong cheeses include gammalost (lit. "old cheese"), an over-matured, highly pungent cheese made from sour milk, Pultost, made from sour milk and caraway seeds, and Nøkkelost, flavored with cumin and cloves.
+More sophisticated, traditional, or strong cheeses include gammalost (lit. "old cheese"), an over-matured, highly pungent cheese made from sour milk; pultost, made from sour milk and caraway seeds; and nøkkelost, flavored with cumin and cloves.

 Beverages

 Coffee

-Norway has a particularly strong affinity for coffee and is the second highest per capita consumer of coffee in the world, with the average Norwegian drinking 142 L, or 9.5 kg of coffee in 2011.
-In 2018 Norway had the fourth highest per capita coffee consumption in the world, and it plays a large role in Norwegian culture.
+Norway has a particularly strong affinity for coffee, with the average Norwegian drinking 142 L, or 9.5 kg of coffee in 2011.
+In 2018, Norway had the fourth highest per capita coffee consumption in the world, and it plays a large role in Norwegian culture.
 It is common to invite people over for coffee and cakes and to drink coffee with dessert after the main courses in get-togethers.
 Coffee is traditionally served black, usually in a mug, rather than a cup.
 As in the rest of the West, Italian-style coffee bars have become popular.
 Coffee is included in one of the most traditional alcoholic beverages in Norway, commonly known as karsk, from Trøndelag.